Bangladesh Ansar: Organization

-At present, there are three branches of Ansar Bahini; the General Ansar, the Battalion Ansar, and the Village Defence Party (VDP).
+At present, there are three branches of Ansar: the General Ansar, the Battalion Ansar, and the Village Defence Party (VDP).
 Their combined draw is over 6 million, which is the largest force in the world as a paramilitary or single force.

-The Ansar is headed by a director-general, who also heads the Village Defence Party (VDP).
+The Ansar is headed by a Director General of Lt Gen status, who also heads the Village Defence Party (VDP).

+Organizational Structure

+The Bangladesh Ansar is made up of numerous departments and units including: